 Let me help you make your life’s moments unforgettable and surrounded with meaning to add to your life’s story.

-My professional career began in the early 90s in the field of social work.
+My career began in the early 90s as a new graduate of the social service worker diploma program offered at Fleming C0llege (Peterborough).
 I always had a strong desire to work with people as they navigated through life and its various challenges.
-Eventually, I certified as a birth and postpartum doula (DONA International).
-I founded Mother Nurture Childbirth Services in 1998, assisting couples through the childbirth experience and the early weeks at home with a new baby.
+Eventually, I certified as a birth and postpartum doula (DONA International) and founded Mother Nurture Childbirth Services in 1998; assisting couples through the childbirth experience and the early weeks at home with a new baby.

-An avid writer, I published my first book, an extension of my essay What I Would Tell You, in May 2015.
+I published my first book, an extension of my essay What I Would Tell You, in May 2015.
+After the first edition sold out, a revised edition was created including twelve new chapters and launched on December 1st 2017.
 This book is a collection of hard earned wisdom gained in my adventures as a mother of a child with medical fragility.
-Although the lessons I have learned come from one particular path, this book resonates with anyone who has experienced an unexpected detour in their lives or anyone who is in a care giving role.
+Although the lessons I have learned come from one particular path, this book resonates with anyone who has experienced an unexpected detour in their lives or anyone who is in a caregiving role.
 It is a must read for those who work with families like ours.